ainc/awesomeincu-2015/_courses/bootcamp.md

 <!-- {% include special-announcement.html %} -->

+## LEARN TO CODE IN 12 WEEKS.
+LAND A JOB AS A WEB DEVELOPER.

 The Web Developer Bootcamp is a 12-week, full-time training program for aspiring software developers.
 We've worked with companies throughout the region to design a curriculum to prepare you to dive into a career in software development.
 This intense training program is designed to quickly take you from the basics of programming to a level of competency in building modern web applications.
 With over 500 hours of hands-on training, you'll gain experience while building 10+ projects using HTML, CSS, JavaScript, jQuery, AngularJS, AWS, GitHub, Agile, and more.

 <img alt="Learn to code and make websites and mobile apps" src="/img/Responsive_Web_Design.png" class="img-responsive">